katekorobova/gallifreyan/README.md

 # gallifreyan
-This is a graphics editor designed for writing sentences in Doctor's Cot Gallifreyan, a writing system created by Brittany Goodman and inspired by the fictional Gallifreyan language:
+This is a graphics editor designed for writing sentences in Doctor's Cot Gallifreyan, a writing system created by Brittany Goodman and inspired by the fictional Gallifreyan language from the show Doctor Who:

 https://doctorscotgallifreyan.com/